 1 This programme is provided by the Vrije Universiteit Amsterdam and the University of Amsterdam

-academic year: the period beginning on 1 September and ending on 31 August of the following calendar year;
+academic year the period beginning on 1 September and ending on 31 August of the following calendar year;

-Admissions Board: the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of their choice.
+Admissions Board the committee that assesses, on behalf of the dean (UvA), whether a candidate meets the requirements for admission to the Master's degree programme of their choice.
 If there is no Admissions Board appointed for the degree programme, the Examinations Board (within the meaning of Section 7.12 of the WHW) functions as Admissions Board;

-CBE: Examination Appeals Board (Dutch: College van Beroep voor de Examens, previously abbreviated to COBEX);
+CBE Examination Appeals Board (Dutch: College van Beroep voor de Examens, previously abbreviated to COBEX);

-component: a unit of study of the programme assessed by means of an examination, for example a course or an internship;
+component: a unit of study of the programme assessed by means of an examination, for example course or an internship;

 course catalogue: the guide for the degree programme that provides the provisions and other information specific to that programme, including general information about the courses.
 The course catalogue is available electronically at http://studiegids.uva.nl/ ;

 course manual: document that provides the details of the component-specific provisions and other component-specific information.
 The course manual will be made available to registered students before the start of the course;

 EC (European Credit): a credit with a workload of 28 hours of study;

 examination: an assessment of the student’s knowledge, understanding and skills relating to a component.
 The assessment is expressed in terms of a final mark.
 An examination may consist of one or more interim examinations.
 A resit always covers the same material as the original examination.
 A written examination can be taken on paper or digitally;

 examiner: the person appointed by the Examinations Board for the purpose of holding examinations and determining their results, within the meaning of Section 7.12c of the WHW;

-Examinations Board: the Examinations Board of one or more study programmes of

-the faculty, within the meaning of Section 7.12 of the WHW;
+Examinations Board: the Examinations Board of one or more study programmes of faculty, within the meaning of Section 7.12 of the WHW;

-Executive Board: Dutch: College van Bestuur;
+Executive Board Dutch: College van Bestuur;

-final examination: the final examination of the Master’s programme within the meaning of Section 7.3 paragraph 3 of the WHW;
+final examination the final examination of the Master’s programme within the meaning of Section 7.3 paragraph 3 of the WHW;

-interim examination:examination which covers a part of the content of a component;

-fraud and plagiarism: the student’s acts or failures to act which make it wholly or partially

-impossible to accurately judge their knowledge, understanding and / or skills.
+fraud and plagiarism the student’s acts or failures to act which make it wholly or partially interim examination: examination which covers a part of the content of a component; impossible to accurately judge their knowledge, understanding and / or skills.
 Please see the Rules and Regulations of the Examinations Board and the text of the Regulations Governing Fraud and Plagiarism for UvA Students 2019;

-joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a degree programme (a degree programme, a major or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;
+joint degree a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a degree programme (a degree programme, a major or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;

-master’s thesis: (a) component(s) consisting of literature research and / or a contribution to scientific research, always resulting in a written report;
+master’s thesis (a) component(s) consisting of literature research and / or a contribution to scientific research, always resulting in a written report;

-period: a part of a semester;
+period a part of a semester;

-practical exercise: the participation in a practical training or other educational learning activity, aimed at acquiring certain (academic) skills.
+practical exercise the participation in a practical training or other educational learning activity, aimed at acquiring certain (academic) skills.
 Examples of practical exercises are:

 researching and writing a thesis;